module-federation/aegis-app/README.md

 See the [article](https://trmidboe.medium.com/discounting-the-microservice-premium-a95311c61367) that describes these concepts in detail.

-Example of an Order and Customer service streaming to and running in the same [MicroLib](https://github.com/module-federation/MicroLib) host server process.
-Shows integration with, and orchestration of, an Address, Payment, Inventory, Shipping, Event (Kafka, WebSockets), and Persistance service (MongoDB) via MicroLib federated ports.d
+This repo contains an example of an Order, User Customer and Inventory service streaming to and running in the same [MicroLib](https://github.com/module-federation/MicroLib) host server process.
+(Other builds area available where the services run remotely.)
+The examples demonstrate integration with, and orchestration of, an Address, Payment, Inventory, Shipping, Event (Kafka), and Persistance service (MongoDB) via MicroLib federated ports.

+Feel free to delete the examples and start fresh.